 At the time when the story came to light, some pointed to this day as the moment Chris Brown’s career could possibly come to an end.
 It is not an exaggeration to say that Rihanna’s Life could have ended that night.

-In this interview with Larry King on CNN, with his mom and lawyer by his side, Chris discussed how he felt he could do more than just whatever the justice system decided in order to atone and change.
+In this interview with Larry King on CNN, with his mom and lawyer by his side, Chris discussed how he felt he could do more than what the justice system would decide on, in order to atone.
 “I feel like , with what I’m capable of as far as influencing people, influencing kids, the youth, I can do a lot more to help out the community…I know I can do a lot more which I intend to do…” Chris during this interview, and since, has refused to discuss the incident.

 Dance around the truth, dance around accountability